 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I would like to thank my colleague for that question.
-In regard to medical travel, we are always looking for how we can improve the system.
-Our staff are working very hard to make sure that all is implemented.
+I thank the member for that question.
+We are always looking for improvements to the medical travel system and our staff are working very hard in that area.
 The Medical Travel Policy is currently being reviewed.
-We are also having discussions with Nunavut Tunngavik Incorporated regarding Article 32.

-With the review, I can't tell you when the review will end, but it's currently under review.
-I don't know when the deadline is, but once the new policy is approved by cabinet, it will be implemented.
+We are also consulting with Nunavut Tunngavik Incorporated regarding Article 32.
+I can't tell you when the review will end, but it's currently being undertaken.
+I don't know when the deadline is, but once the new policy is approved by cabinet, it will start being implemented.
 There are going to be some changes once the new policy is approved and then implemented.
 Thank you, Mr. Speaker.